 Pin#4 of the above the least significant integer side IC is kept open as its irrelevant in the design.

 Now let's focus on the fractional side of the display.

 As per my earlier explanation here the least significant digit is the one situated at the extreme right hand side that is the sixth display at the right in the array.

 As discussed earlier pin#3 of the IC associated with this least important digit on the fractional side is kept grounded, while its pin#4 is connected with pin#3 of the IC which is immediately at the left of this IC and is repeated so forth until the IC associated with the digit display touching the right hand side of the decimal point.

 The above method can be employed for cascading any number of ICs for driving the corresponding number of displays in the system.

-Cascading the ICs in the said manner eliminates all the zeros in the display which are relevant and cause undesirable increase in the power consumption.
+Cascading the ICs in the said manner eliminates all the unnecessary zeros in the display which may have otherwise caused undesirable increase in the power consumption.